 Ludovica also provided consultancy services within the Human Resources Section of the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO), mainly advising on HR and Administration policies, staff rules and regulations and appeal processes.
 These experiences have been a useful instrument in approaching international administrative law cases.

-With Bretton Woods Law, Ludovica strengthened her knowledge and experience in the field of IAL by representing and advising civil servants and staff associations operating in a number of international organisations and financial institutions such as, inter alia, the European Bank for Reconstruction and Development (EBRD), the Asian Development Bank (ADB), the World Bank Group (WBG), the United Nations Industrial Development Organization (UNIDO), the International Tribunal for the Law of the Sea (ITLOS), the International Maritime Organisation (IMO), the Organisation for the Petroleum Exporting Countries (OPEC) and the European Patent Office (EPO).
+With Bretton Woods Law, Ludovica strengthened her knowledge and experience in the field of IAL by representing and advising civil servants and staff associations operating in a number of international organisations and financial institutions such as, inter alia, the European Bank for Reconstruction and Development (EBRD), the Asian Development Bank (ADB), the World Bank Group (WBG), the United Nations Industrial Development Organization (UNIDO), the International Tribunal for the Law of the Sea (ITLOS), the International Maritime Organisation (IMO), the Organisation for the Petroleum Exporting Countries (OPEC), the Pan-American Health Organization (PAHO), the World Food Programme (WFP), the INTERPOL, the European Centre for Medium-Range Weather Forecasts (ECMWF), the International Centre for Migration Policy Development (ICMPD) and the European Patent Office (EPO).

 Ludovica is also experienced in the private civil and corporate law sector, having worked on several transnational and international cases both in Italy and in Austria.